dhesson/Trabit/README.md

 3. Run the following command:
         gradlew gaeRun

-For more information/other tasks, see the [GAE Gradle Plugin](https://github.com/bmuschko/gradle-gae-plugin "GAE Gradle Plugin") @ ,
-or run "gradlew tasks" to see a task list.
+For more information/other tasks, see the [GAE Gradle Plugin](https://github.com/bmuschko/gradle-gae-plugin "GAE Gradle Plugin"), or run "gradlew tasks" to see a task list.